CBD Hemp Flower Guide:

 Sativas: Increased energy is the most popular perk of sativa strains, which are known for having positive mental effects.
 A cerebral boost is linked with increased clarity and concentration, perfect if you find your mind wandering off when trying to complete tasks.
 The extra energy is great for getting through a tough day or fighting fatigue.

 Hybrids: If sativas are too stimulating, and indicas too relaxing, enjoy the perfect blend with a hybrid strain.
 Hybrid effects are somewhere in-between, which is ideal if you want a single CBD flower strain that works anytime, anyplace.
-For example, a hybrid will lower your daytime anxiety, without making you sleepy like an indica.
+For example, a hybrid will lower your daytime stress, without making you sleepy like an indica.
 And just the same, you can get some nice relaxation at night, without completely switching your brain off.

 Keep in mind that the only side effect of too much CBD is drowsiness, due to it’s tranquilizing effects.
 So even a Sativa or Hybrid strain will be relaxing if you consume too much during the day.